majedsamyal/majedsamyal/README.md

 Hi, I'm Majed 👋

-I'm a ~another~ Software Developer, experienced but hungry
+~Another~ An other Software Developer, experienced but hungry

 - 🌱 I’m currently learning Data Structure & Algorithms.
 Yes I'm late, but as they say, the next best time is now
 - 🤔 I’m working as a full time Software Developer